Alessandro-Zunino/Coincidences/README.md

 ## Installation

-You can install `xcorrelate` via directly from GitHub:
+You can install `xcorrelate` directly from GitHub using pip:

     pip install git+https://github.com/Alessandro-Zunino/Coincidences